KernelTuner/kernel_launcher/_sources/examples/basic.rst.txt

 First, we need to define a ``KernelBuilder`` instance.
 A ``KernelBuilder`` is essentially a `blueprint` that describes the information required to compile the CUDA kernel.
-The constructor takes the function name of the kernel and the `cu` file where the code is located.
+The constructor takes the name of the kernel function and the `.cu` file where the code is located.
 Optionally, we can also give the kernel source as a third parameter.